RetroRenting: An Online Policy for Service Caching at the Edge: System Setup

 \subsection{Algorithmic Challenge}

-The algorithmic challenge is to design a policy which decides when to cache the service on the edge server.
-Caching policies can be divided into the following two classes. \begin{definition}(Types of Caching Policies) \begin{enumerate} \item[--] \emph{Offline Policies}: A policy in this class knows the entire request arrival sequence a-priori. \item[--] \emph{Online Policies}: A policy in this class does not have knowledge of future arrivals. \end{enumerate} \end{definition} We design an online policy which makes caching decisions based on the request arrivals thus far and the various costs and constraints, i.e., the rent cost $(c)$, the fetch cost $(M)$, and the edge service constraint $(\kappa)$.
+The algorithmic challenge is to design a policy which decides when to host the service on edge server.
+Policies can be divided into the following two classes. \begin{definition}(Types of Policies) \begin{enumerate} \item[--] \emph{Offline Policies}: A policy in this class knows the entire request arrival sequence and rent cost sequence a-priori. \item[--] \emph{Online Policies}: A policy in this class does not have knowledge of future arrivals and the cost of renting across future time-slots. \end{enumerate} \end{definition} We design an online policy which makes decisions based on the request arrivals, rent costs thus far and the various costs and constraints, the fetch cost $(M)$, and the edge server constraint $(\kappa)$.